Matthew Carter: Carter and Cone

 Carter left Bitstream in 1991 and in 1992 formed the Carter & Cone type foundry with Cherie Cone.
 Carter's recent typefaces have been published by a range of retailers including ITC, Font Bureau and Monotype, often in collaboration with Carter and Cone, together with his custom designs created for companies such as Microsoft.

-Of Carter's recent fonts, the serif web font Georgia is inspired by Scotch Roman designs of the 19th century.
+Of Carter's recent typefaces, the serif web typeface Georgia is inspired by Scotch Roman designs of the 19th century.
 It was based on designs for a print typeface in the same style Carter was working on when contacted by Microsoft; this would be released under the name Miller some years later.
 Speaking in 2013 about the development of Georgia and Miller, Carter said, "I was familiar with Scotch romans, puzzled by the fact that they were once so popular ... and then they disappeared completely."

-Many of Carter's fonts were created to address specific technical challenges, for example those posed by early computers.
+Many of Carter's typefaces were created to address specific technical challenges, for example those posed by early computers.
 Charter was created to use a minimal number of design elements to fit in a small memory space on early computers, a problem that had expired even before he finished the design.
 The bold versions of Verdana and Georgia are also unusually bold, almost black.
 Carter noted that, "Verdana and Georgia ... were all about binary bitmaps: every pixel was on or off, black or white ...
 The bold versions of Verdana and Georgia are bolder than most bolds, because on the screen, at the time we were doing this in the mid-1990s, if the stem wanted to be thicker than one pixel, it could only go to two pixels.
 That is a bigger jump in weight than is conventional in print series."
-Some of Carter's early font digitisations would later be revisited: Monotype released an expanded version of Charter and Font Bureau expanded versions of Georgia, Verdana, Big Caslon and others.
+Some of Carter's early typeface digitizations would later be revisited: Monotype released an expanded version of Charter and Font Bureau expanded versions of Georgia, Verdana, Big Caslon and others.
 Earlier in his career, Bell Centennial was created to be legible in telephone directories, even when printed on cheap paper at small sizes.